 - Disrupted sleep patterns

-If you or a loved one is planning to stop using drugs, a medically monitored detox setting is the best place to start.
+If you or a loved one plans to stop using opioids, a medically monitored detox setting is the best place to start.
 Otherwise, you run the risk of experiencing complications that you’re not equipped to deal with.
-Also, individuals who don’t seek detox have a far less chance of achieving successful recovery.
+Also, individuals who don’t seek detox have a far less chance of achieving a successful recovery.
 If you’re serious about making your sobriety a top priority, seek addiction help at a reputable drug rehab facility.

-Many individuals who have struggled with opioid and other substance abuse problems have come to Memphis Recovery for a new beginning.
-Our addiction treatment programs help individuals get clean and learn how to manage their sobriety for the long haul.
+Many individuals who have struggled with opioid and other substance abuse problems have come to Memphis Recovery Centers for a new beginning.
+Our addiction treatment programs help individuals get on the road to recovery and learn how to manage their sobriety for the long haul.
 You don’t have to let addiction continue to control you, your life, or your future.

 Our addiction treatment approach includes:

 - Family therapy program